Olive Oyl: History of the character

-Voice artists
+Portrayals

 The first two Popeye cartoons, Popeye the Sailor (1933) and I Yam What I Yam (1933), featured Bonnie Poe as the voice of Olive Oyl.
 She was thereafter voiced by character actress Mae Questel (who also voiced Betty Boop and other characters).
 Questel styled Olive's voice and delivery after those of actress ZaSu Pitts.

 In 1938, Margie Hines took over as the voice of Olive Oyl, starting with the cartoon Bulldozing the Bull.
 Questel returned as her voice in 1944, starting with the cartoon The Anvil Chorus Girl.
 Questel would remain so until after the King Features Syndicate made-for-TV Popeye shorts in 1960.

 Marilyn Schreffler became the new voice of Olive when Hanna-Barbera obtained the rights to produce made-for-television Popeye cartoons for The All-New Popeye Hour in 1978.
-Questel auditioned to reprise her role, but was rejected in favor of Schreffler.
-Despite being officially replaced by Schreffler, Questel later returned to voice Olive Oyl for a 1983 commercial promoting the Popeye video game.
+Schreffler also voiced Olive in Popeye and Son.
+Questel was asked by Hanna-Barbera to reprise her role, but turned them down due to her busy work schedule.
+Despite being replaced by Schreffler, Questel later returned to voice Olive Oyl for a 1983 commercial promoting the Popeye video game.

 In the 1980 musical live-action feature film Popeye, Olive is portrayed by Shelley Duvall opposite co-star Robin Williams as her lover Popeye.
+In Popeye's Voyage: The Quest for Pappy, she was voiced by Tabitha St. Germain.